What is the Judo Moral Code?

 Dojo example: accept your wins gracefully, without showing off or boasting.

-Respect is the next value to add to our moral code we must learn as judoka.
+Respect is the next value to add to our growing list of values that we must learn as judoka.
 Respect is basically the appreciation of others (and self-respect is appreciation of yourself.)

 Dojo example: admire and appreciate your club mates when they do something well.

-The next point of judo moral code is self-control.
+The next point of the code is self-control.
 This means to be in control of your emotions.
 Judo can be an emotional sport.
 Can you deal with disappointment without self control?
 Without becoming rude or aggressive?

 Dojo example: dealing with losing a contest in a graceful manner.

-Lastly on the list the judo moral code is friendship.
+Lastly on the list is friendship.
 Being good companion and friend is something that will stand you in good stead all your life.

 Dojo example: help one of your club mates learn a throw.